masasikatano/masasikatano-wp/wp-content/plugins/mashsharer/readme.txt

 == Upgrade Notice ==

-= 3.4.7 =
+= 3.4.8 =
-3.4.7 * 100% php7 compatibility!
-Make use of Twitter character limit of 280 characters.
-Compatible up to WordPress 4.9
+3.4.8 * New shortcode options.
+Preparations for new MashShare count queue processing.
+Compatible up to WordPress 4.9.2